Morgan captains Wales as Halfpenny reaches 100 caps

 Captain Morgan

-Morgan will captain Wales for the first time as Warren Gatland looks to replace Ken Owens who has been ruled out of at least the tournament pool stages because of a back injury.
+Ospreys flanker Morgan, 23, will captain Wales for the first time as coach Warren Gatland looks to replace Ken Owens who has been ruled out of at least the tournament pool stages because of a back injury.

 Wales have also lost experienced players like Alun Wyn Jones, Justin Tipuric and Rhys Webb who have retired from international rugby ahead of the World Cup.

-Gatland says he will look at captaincy contenders in the three warm-up matches before coming to a final decision
+Gatland will look at captaincy contenders in the three warm-up matches before coming to a final decision.

 "We've named Jac as captain for this match and it is a great honour for him to be leading his country," said Gatland.